The Historic Narrowboat Python is owned and operated by the Chesterfield Canal Trust.

 Python was built in 1929 by W.J.
 Yarwoods to fulfil an order for “2 steel Canal boats of copper bearing steel” placed by Fellows, Morton & Clayton Ltd. She cost £366.
 The second boat built was called Panther and is now owned by Coventry Canal Society; click here for details.

 In 1949, she was sold to the British Transport Commission (later to become British Waterways Board) and used in the South East Division Carrying Fleet before being transferred to the Engineering Department in 1961 for use as a canal maintenance boat, based at Bulls Bridge in London.
 During the 1980s she was shortened to 53’ and the cabin was rebuilt to the current format of rear engine room, crew cabin and forward store.

 Into the new millennium with more modern, purpose built vessels taking the place of some of the old boats, Python became surplus to the requirements of British Waterways and fell into disuse for a number of years before coming to the Chesterfield Canal Trust in 2009.
 Initially this was on a five year lease, but the move was made permanent in 2011.

 In the summer of 2013, Python sprang a serious leak.
 This turned out to be really serious and very expensive repairs were need to her hull.
 Eventually Python was repaired by Paul Barber, thanks to grants from the Inland Waterways Association and National Historic Ship UK.
-Having been brought back to her home mooring at Shireoaks in October 2015, she is now being fitted out by the Pythoneers.
-This work will enable her to continue her valuable work engaging with the public and maintaining the Chesterfield Canal.
+Having been brought back to her home mooring at Shireoaks in October 2015, she was fitted out by the Pythoneers.
+That was completed in May 2018, enabling her to continue her valuable work engaging with the public and maintaining the Chesterfield Canal.

 Other articles in this section tell the full story of Python’s time with the Trust.